jeanc18rlos/dental-vip-cms/src/pages/en/specialties/periodontics.md

         success as in a healthy patient.
-If we take into account, that from the periodontal point of view, dental implants are subject to the same risks of infection as natural teeth; we will understand why it is essential, to prevent implants from running the same fate, that a person who has lost their teeth due to failures of oral hygiene be trained and qualified in the techniques of brushing and flossing.</p>\n"
+If we take into account, that from the periodontal point of view, dental implants are subject to the same risks of infection as natural teeth; we will understand why it is essential, to prevent implants from running the same fate, that a person who has lost his teeth due to failures of oral hygiene be trained and qualified in the techniques of brushing and flossing.</p>\n"
 clinicCases:
   title: Periodontics - Clinical Cases
   items: